 Looperpalooza doesn’t start until tomorrow, so we took a trip up to Shiloh.
 On our way down the Tennessee River we’d passed Pittsburg Landing, where General Buell landed the troops that reinforced General Grant and saved the day for the northern invaders.

 Shiloh saw more than 10,000 brave young men in gray—plus some damnyankees—become casualties.
 Very solemn grounds here.
 A must-see for any Civil War buff.

-The orange traffic cone probably is not a true period piece, but everything else is way cool.
+The orange traffic cone probably isn’t a true period piece, but everything else is way cool.

-The photo on the right is from the location of the camp commanded by then-Captain John Wesley Powell, before Edward Abbey’s Monkey Wrench Gang failed to destroy the Glen Canyon Dam and the resulting most amazing lake in the world was named after him.
+This photo is from the location of the camp commanded by then-Captain John Wesley Powell, before Edward Abbey’s Monkey Wrench Gang failed to destroy the Glen Canyon Dam and the resulting most amazing lake in the world was named after him.
 We strongly recommend a trip to Lake Powell.

 Surprisingly we didn’t find any references to Shine Marley, but Shiloh does trigger another Roger Alan Wade song.

 Here’s a photo of kudzu, immediately recognizable to anyone from the South.

 Kudzu buries everything in its path.
 A Vietnam War’s worth of napalm couldn’t destroy this stuff.
 Kudzu is to these parts what Asian carp are to the Illinois River.
 Except you can’t shoot it with a bow.
 So Illinois wins that one.